APPLICATION CLOSING DATE - THURSDAY 20 OCTOBER 5PM

 - Referee to email completed referee reports directly to the University by 20 October

 Nominate two referees on online form by the deadline.
-The Admissions Office will email your referee directly to complete a referee report form.
-The referee is to complete the referee report form electronically.
-The referee emails the completed referee report by 20 October to: email@example.com
+Your referee will automatically be emailed a referee report form to complete.
+The referee is to complete the referee report form electronically and return it directly to: firstname.lastname@example.org by 20 October.

 - Referee reports must adhere to confidentiality procedures and be submitted directly from the referee to the Admissions Office.
 Referee reports submitted by the applicant will not be accepted.